mdimova05/VirusSimulation/README.md

-# Virus Spread Simulation - Final Project
+# Virus Spread Simulation - CSC 203 Final Project

 ## Project Overview
 This project is a Java based virus simulation that models disease spread through a population.
 The simulation demonstrates how a certian disease spreads based on closeness, immunity, and indivdual characteristics.